Super Bowl 2023

 Much like the Super Bowl Halftime show, the Super Bowl commercials are widely discussed, reviewed and watched throughout the event.
 A single 30 second slot for advertising costs approximately $4 million, making it one of the most expensive TV slots out there, a price driven by the 100 million+ Super Bowl viewership.
 The average Super Bowl will have close to 50 minutes worth of adverts, meaning the NFL will make an estimated revenue of $400 million dollars from the advertising slots alone.

-Many of the top global brands will pay for a slot to advertise during the Super Bowl, with the likes of Pepsi, McDonalds, Snickers, Facebook, Jeep, Audi, Microsoft, Google, Bud Light Just to name a few all regular advertisers at the Super Bowl.
+Many of the top global brands will pay for a slot to advertise during the Super Bowl, with the likes of Pepsi, McDonalds, Snickers, Facebook, Jeep, Audi, Microsoft, Google, and Bud Light being just a few of the regular advertisers at the Super Bowl.
 It’s a time for brands to get creative, with their biggest audience at hand and many people ranking and reviewing the best Super Bowl commercials each year, the money spent on the commercials typically far exceed that of the fee they pay the NFL for the slot.